I remember my first experience trying a persimmon.

 Can you guess which one I ate?

 If you guessed the astringent one, you’re on to me.
-It was one of the worst sensations (if you’ve ever eaten anything astringent then you know that I’m talking about.
-It’s as if all the saliva in your mouth just up and left without any warning).
-See yaaa.
+It was one of the worst sensations I’ve ever experienced.
+If you’ve ever eaten anything astringent then you know that I’m talking about.
+It’s as if all the saliva in your mouth just up and left without any warning and replaced it with an indescribable sensation.

-Some persimmons have seeds inside (pictured above), but I find them to be very few and far between (I’m talking 1 in every 15 I’ve had has seeds.)
-Just keep that in mind if you ever plan to eat one like you would an apple.
+Some persimmons have seeds inside (pictured below), but I find them to be very few and far between (I’m talking 1 in every 15 I’ve had has seeds.)
+Just something to keep in mind if you ever plan to eat a Fuyu variety like you would an apple.

-If you don’t have access to persimmons, you can also use another fruit such as pears, peaches, mango, avocado, pineapple, or kiwi fruit with similarly delicious results.
+- No persimmons? ➝ you can also use another fruit such as pears, peaches, nectarines mango, avocado, pineapple, or kiwi fruit with similarly delicious results

 Persimmon Lime Salsa